radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/environments-overview.md

 ![image description](environments/environment-overview/images/environment-row.png)

 A quick start button labeled **New Environment** is available to begin creating a new environment from the home screen.
-Each environment has it's own **Options** menu (**...**) that allowing you to perform various operations on the selected environment.
+Each environment has its own **Options** menu (**...**) that allows you to perform various operations on the selected environment.

 ![image description](environments/environment-overview/images/newenv-options.png)

 ## Environment details

-To access further details about an environment, select the environment's name.
+To access further details about an environment, select the environment you wish to view.

 ![image description](environments/environment-overview/images/env-name.png)

-This brings you to the environment *Overview* screen, where you can view further information about a given environment, such as node status or connections, and perform monitoring and updating actions.
+This brings you to the environment's *Overview* screen, where you can view further information about a given environment, such as node status or connections, and perform monitoring and updating actions.

 > **Note:** To learn more about the environment *Overview* features, review the [Environment Details](environments/environment-details/environment-details-ui.md) guide.